AustinCodingAcademy/PHPIntermediate/syllabus/07 Introduction to Symfony.md

 }
 ```

+#### Service Container
-Now you may be wondering where the class ```WithDI``` gets it's constructor arguments from?
+You may be wondering where the class ```WithDI``` gets it's constructor arguments from?
 In other words who gives each class the dependencies it needs?
 Meet the [Service Container](http://symfony.com/doc/current/book/service_container.html), whose main task is to standardize and centralize the creation of objects in your system.